 Step 2.
 Choose the formatted USB to scan.
-And click “Scan”.
+And click “Search for lost files”.
 This data recovery software will scan the whole formatted USB drive.

 Step 3.
 Preview and recover lost data.
 After scanning, you can click each file to preview.
 Then select the files you want to recover and hit “Recover” to save them on your selected location.
 Don’t select the USB drive to store recovered files.